nrfconnect/sdk-nrf/samples/bluetooth/peripheral_hids_keyboard/README.rst

    :header: heading
    :rows: nrf5340dk_nrf5340_cpuapp_and_cpuappns, nrf52840dk_nrf52840, nrf52dk_nrf52832, nrf52833dk_nrf52833, nrf52833dk_nrf52820

+.. include:: /includes/hci_rpmsg_overlay.txt

-If the `NFC_OOB_PAIRING` feature is enabled, the sample requires a smartphone/tablet with Android v8.0.0 or newer.
+If the `NFC_OOB_PAIRING` feature is enabled, the sample requires  a smartphone or a tablet with Android v8.0.0 or newer.

 User interface
 **************